pnp/powerapps-samples/samples/DeskReservation/README.md

   * [Power Apps Tooling Usage](https://github.com/microsoft/PowerApps-Language-Tooling)
 * Within **Power Apps Studio**, use the `.msapp` file using **File** > **Open** > **Browse** and select the `.msapp` file you just packed.

+Note: The "My Reservations" filter keys off of the current logged in users email address and compares that with the ReservedBy Person or Group field.
+Some users have reported issues with their email filter not working.
+If this happens to you then you can change the filter to key off your display name instead like so: 'Reserved By'.DisplayName = currentUser.FullName
 ## Disclaimer

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**